getflywheel/local-addon-broken-link-checker/README.md

+# ⚠ Archived ⚠

+This Local Addon is archived and no longer receives updates.
+See the [Link Checker Help Doc](https://localwp.com/help-docs/local-features/link-checker/) for details and alternatives for scanning a site for broken links.

 # Local Add-on Broken Link Checker

 A [Local](https://localwp.com/) add on for searching for broken links on your WordPress site.
 This repository hosts the source code; if you simply want to use the add-on, download the latest version of local from [the release page](https://localwp.com/releases/) and install the add-on within the app.